- 200g sea salt

 For the banana salsa

-- 3 medium banana, firm to ripe, peeled and cut into 1cm cubes
+- 3 medium bananas, firm to ripe, peeled and cut into 1cm cubes

 Probably the best known, most popular tropical fruit, their name probably derives from the…